Fat Dog Mendoza: Television airing

 The series originally premiered on Cartoon Network UK in February 2000, and remained on the channel until 2005 (mainly being repeated late-at-night).
 Channel 5 later acquired free-TV rights and began airing the show in 2001 as part of their The Core teen block, and later transitioned to Milkshake FM.

 The show also aired on several other Cartoon Network feeds, including Cartoon Network MENA.

 Over the next few years, the show was pre-sold by TV-Loonland to other broadcasters and companies, like Nox Music in Russia, Retelsat in Spain, and ZigZag in Poland.

 In Australia, the series aired on Nickelodeon.

 The show also re-ran on KidsCo in a small number of countries.

-The series never aired in the United States.

-Home Media
+Home media

 In 2000, home video distributor Maverick announced they had acquired the British home video rights to Sony Wonder's catalogue in the United Kingdom.
-The company released single VHS volume of the series in October 2000, containing the first three episodes in production order: "Other Side of the Moon", "Forgotten Fat Dog", and "Power Play".
+The company released single VHS volume of the series in October 2000, containing the first three episodes in production order: "Bright Side of the Moon", "Forgotten Fat Dog", and "Power Play".